Undecided? Not a Problem.

 Explore Our Resources.

-In addition to faculty advisors and classroom experiences, you also have access to resources such as the Career Development and Internships Office, which offers career counseling as well as a number of helpful tools and strategies for academic and career success.
+In addition to faculty advisors and classroom experiences, you also have access to resources such as the Career Development Office, which offers career counseling as well as a number of helpful tools and strategies for academic and career success.

 Taking the Next Step Is Easy.